Alea and Sinuhé

 Alea’s music arrests you with authenticity.
 The Colombian singer brings music from Latin America, adds pop, jazz, urban afro indigenous beats, and breaks through the usual molds of what we define Latin music to be.
 Alongside brilliant performer Sinuhé Padilla-Isunza, they’ll deliver a high energy performance that travels through Latin America’s Cumbia, Vallenato, Ranchera, Jazz, and Pop, with that New York City edge.

 Rain Policy: In the case of inclement weather, we will safely move the performance to our indoor lobby at a limited capacity.
-Indoors, all patrons must wear a mask at all times when not seated at their designated table.
+Indoors, all patrons must wear a mask at all times when not eating and drinking, while seated at their designated tables.
 Patrons with tickets, that are not comfortable sitting indoors will have the option to exchange their tickets into another performance, have a credit placed on their account, donate the cost of their tickets back to Two River Theater or receive a refund.

 Have health, safety, or ticketing questions about this event?
 Check out the series FAQ here.

 Alea - Échale Sal | NPR Tiny Desk Contest 2020